 These numbers looked good, but it depends on whether if Foxton and other estate agents are making money.

-Fact number 6: Rightmove’s cash in bank is £8m because it paid out a total of £170m in cash dividends and in addition it bought back shares for treasury and cancellations of a total £424m since 2005.
+Fact number 6: Rightmove’s cash in the bank is £8m because it paid out a total of £170m in cash dividends and in addition, it bought back shares for treasury and cancellations of a total £424m since 2005.

 This makes it a total of £594m being returned to shareholders.
 Though it gives investors’ confidences of a superior business model, just remember £594m has disappeared from the company’s purse and never to be seen again.

 The moral here is regardless of its superior business model it pays dividends if Rightmove squirrel some cash away for a rainy day.

 Fact number 7: Luckily, it has zero debt on their books, but using the Assets/Equity ratio makes Rightmove looks “overly-leveraged!”

 Source: Rightmove annual reports (Chart created by the writer).